-At Just Criminal Law, we often get one crucial question: “What should I do if the police take my phone and want to search it?”
+At Just Criminal Law, we often get one crucial question from clients across Wyoming and South Dakota: "What should I do if the police take my phone and want to search it?"

 The short answer?
 You should say no — and here's why.

-Your Phone Is Your Property — Protect It Like Your Home
+Your Phone Is Your Property — Wyoming and South Dakota Law Protects It Like Your Home

 Think of your phone like your home.
 It contains your personal life: photos, messages, browsing history, contacts, and more.
-The police cannot legally search your phone without a warrant, just like they can't walk into your house without permission or a court order.
+Just as police cannot legally walk into your house without permission or a court order, they cannot search your phone without a warrant.

-Even if you're being investigated or have been arrested, you are under no obligation to hand over access to your device.
-If an officer casually asks, “Do you mind if I look through your phone?” — the answer should always be no.
+Even if you're being investigated or have been arrested in Gillette, Casper, Cheyenne, Rapid City, or Sioux Falls, you are under no obligation to hand over access to your device.
+If an officer casually asks, "Do you mind if I look through your phone?" — the answer should always be no.

 You have the right to remain silent and the right to protect yourself from self-incrimination.
 Allowing access could unintentionally lead to charges unrelated to the initial investigation.

-A Search Warrant Is Required — And It Must Be Specific
+A Search Warrant Is Required in WY & SD — And It Must Be Specific

-If police want to search your phone, they must obtain a search warrant that:
+If police want to search your phone in Wyoming or South Dakota, they must obtain a search warrant that:

 - Clearly states the crime they’re investigating